ashon96/name-game/README.md

 ## CSS Modules

-At almost every component-level directory, there exists a module.css file that contains all the necessary local styles for that given componenet.
+At almost every component-level directory, there exists a module.css file that contains all the necessary local styles for that given component.
 This provides scalability and flexibility when reusing components for other functionalites/pages and creates an ease of use when appending onto existing styles

 ## React Router